 The City of Austin supports efforts to reduce the federal deficit through a balanced approach.
-Elimination of the federal deficit solely through discretionary spending cuts is impossible.
+Elimination of the federal deficit solely through non-defense discretionary spending cuts is impossible.
 Deficit reduction efforts should not disproportionately focus on core local government programs nor should they reduce or delay much-needed investments in our nation's core infrastructure.
-The reduction of the federal deficit should share the burden evenly and should not disproportionately harm national defense and our troops, safety net programs or our nation's cities.
+The burden of reducing the federal deficit should be shared evenly without disproportionately harming national defense and our troops, safety net programs or our nation's cities.